lukasgalic/web-shop/reports/ass1.md

 - "No cookie": There is no valid session cookie for an active login in the browser
 - "Login Check": Server side check if entered password and username are valid.
   - Performed as a POST action with a login form (username and password) to `login.php`
-  - Valid Login: The post response with a redirect ot `dashboard.php`
+  - Valid Login: The post response with a redirect ot `dashboard.php` with a session cookie
   - Invalid Login: The post response with the same page as `login.php` with an additional error element at the top informing the user.
 - "Register Check": Server side check if the entered data is valid
   - Checks against a list of known-passwords and denies those (simple passwords) and performs additional minimum-complexity checks